Neo Tokyo (film)

 Neo Tokyo (迷宮物語, Meikyū Monogatari), also titled Manie-Manie on its title card, is a 1987 Japanese adult animated science fiction anthology film produced by Project Team Argos and Madhouse.
-The film was conceived and produced by Madhouse founders Masao Maruyama and Rintaro, the latter of whom served as composition organizer alongside Katsuhiro Ōtomo on the project.
+The film was conceived and produced by Madhouse founders Masao Maruyama and Rintaro, the latter of whom served as composition organizer alongside Katsuhiro Otomo on the project.

-The 50 minute-long film has three segments, each under a different screenwriter and film director: Rintaro's "Labyrinth Labyrinthos," an exploration into the maze of a little girl's mind, Yoshiaki Kawajiri's "Running Man," focusing on a deadly auto race, and Katsuhiro Ōtomo's "Construction Cancellation Order," a cautionary tale about man's dependency on technology.
-In addition to original music by Godiego's Mickie Yoshino, two prominently feature famous pieces of Western classical music: the first of Erik Satie's Gymnopédies and the "Toreador Song" of Georges Bizet's Carmen in "Labyrinth" and "Morning Mood" from Edvard Grieg's Peer Gynt score, in an ironic manner, in "The Order."
+The 50 minute-long film has three segments, each under a different screenwriter and film director: Rintaro's "Labyrinth Labyrinthos", an exploration into the maze of a little girl's mind; Yoshiaki Kawajiri's "Running Man", focusing on a deadly auto race; and Katsuhiro Ōtomo's "Construction Cancellation Order", a cautionary tale about man's dependency on technology.
+In addition to original music by Godiego's Mickie Yoshino, two prominently feature famous pieces of Western classical music: the first of Erik Satie's Gymnopédies and the "Toreador Song" of Georges Bizet's Carmen in "Labyrinth" and "Morning Mood" from Edvard Grieg's Peer Gynt score, in an ironic manner, in "The Order".

 The film premiered on September 25, 1987, at that year's Tōkyō International Fantastic Film Festival.
 Other than festival screenings, Japanese distributor Toho originally relegated the film direct-to-video, releasing a VHS on October 10, 1987, but did eventually give it a general cinema release in Japan, on April 15, 1989.
 In English, the film was licensed, dubbed and released theatrically (as a double feature with the first Silent Möbius film) and to VHS in North America by Streamline Pictures, the license later being taken up by the now also out of business ADV Films.

 Plot

 Labyrinth Labyrinthos

 In the film's frame story, a girl named Sachi (Hideko Yoshida/Cheryl Chase) plays a game of hide-and-seek with her cat Cicerone.
 The game leads them to an old longcase clock, which doubles as a doorway to a labyrinth world filled with supernatural oddities and characters.
 Eventually, Sachi and Cicerone arrive at a circus tent, where they watch the following segments on a viewing screen.
-After the following segments conclude, the circus troupe performs a show for the two.
-However, it is then revealed Sachi and Cicerone were watching the entire film unfold on a television in the void of space.
+After the following segments conclude, the circus troupe performs a show for the two, but it is then revealed that Sachi and Cicerone were watching the entire film unfold on a television in the void of space.

 The Running Man

 Zack Hugh (Banjō Ginga/Jeff Winkless) has dominated the Death Circus racing circuit for 10 years.
-Journalist Bob Stone (Masane Tsukayama/Michael McConnohie) discovers Zack possesses telekinetic abilities, which he uses to destroy the other racers.
+Journalist Bob Stone (Masane Tsukayama/Michael McConnohie) discovers that Zack possesses telekinetic abilities, which he uses to destroy the other racers.
 After winning his latest race by killing the competitors, Zack hallucinates being overtaken by a spectral racer and destroys himself when he attempts to use his powers on the hallucination.